DMould123/Note-Building/Notes/RegisterUser.md

 This guide will walk you through setting up and using an API server using Express.js with TypeScript and MongoDB using Mongoose.

+## Objectives 🎯
+When a user fills out the form and submits it, the frontend sends a POST request to the backend API (/api/users), which then creates a new user document in MongoDB.
+If successful, the backend responds with the created user object, which is then displayed as a success message on the frontend.
+If there's an error during user creation, an appropriate error message is shown.

 ## Getting Started - Backend Setup 🛠️

 ### Step 1 - Project Setup